CelineTran/cs_4080_type_comparisons/README.md

 # type_comparisons

-CS 4080 Concepts of Programming Languages project exploring the following: "How does each programming language tackle mixed-type operations as well as converting certain types into others? "
+## CS 4080 Concepts of Programming Languages

+Project explores the following: "How does each programming language tackle mixed-type operations as well as converting certain types into others? "